upthemedia/xssprotection/README.md

 ## Configuration
 **Use Middleware**
-To use globally throughout the project it is necessary to create a middeware
+To use globally throughout the project it is necessary to create a middeware and add it to Kernel.php in protected $middleware

     <?php
     namespace App\Http\Middleware;